polakowo/vectorbt/README.md

 ## Examples

-You can start backtesting with just a couple of lines.
+Start backtesting with just a couple of lines:

 Here is how much profit we would have made if we invested $100 into Bitcoin in 2014 and held (Note: first time compiling with Numba may take a while):